Welcome to today's edition of the Rush 24-7 podcast.

 Barbara Streisand explaining why she thinks she was invited.

-She uh worked in a Chinese restaurant.
+She worked in a Chinese restaurant.

 They totally wrecked it, by the way, in the movie.

-Uh she could have, she could have cited that.
+She could have cited that.

 Don't all the polls show that the American people want the Democrats and Republicans to work together?